A Time Like No Other

 Public Education

-Throughout history book burning was how political forces attempted to suppress so called “divisive concepts.”
-Today some use legislation to ban discussion on topics they find controversial.
-Those who love freedom are not afraid to have an honest and open discussion on all matters that impact society.
+Throughout history, book burning was how political forces attempted to suppress so called “divisive concepts.”
+Today some use legislation to ban discussion on topics they find controversial and want suppressed.
+Those who love freedom are not afraid to have an honest, open, and thoughtful discussion on all matters that impact society.

 Public Safety